jbilander/JavaFx-structure-demo/README.md

 not use any dependency injection framework such as guice since I wanted to keep it as pure Java 9 as possible for instructional purposes.
 This app is also built with the new module approach in Java 9.
 The UI is built with pure Java code instead of using fxml since I prefer it that way giving me more control over my code.
-Also the UI is built to be resizable meaning the UI-components adapt their size when the main application windows is being resized.
+Also the UI is built to be resizable meaning the UI-components adapt their size when the main application window is being resized.

 <h4> Backend </h4>